HaitaoMao/Encouraging-Graph-Neural-Network/index.md

 ---
 layout: page
-title: Awesome-Graph-Neural-Network
+title: Encouraging-Graph-Neural-Network
-subtitle: Fall 2022
+subtitle: Fall 2022 - Fall 2024
 ---

-You have found a Awesome-Graph-Neural-Network by a little rookie in the to record his learning procedure on the research road of Graph Neural Network.
+You have found an Encouraging-Graph-Neural-Network by a little rookie in the to record his learning procedure on the research road of Graph Neural Network.

 ### Why this course?